Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 A user already found the solution, you have to use [gptfdisk](https://unix.stackexchange.com/a/90224) , so the commands here are wrong, I hope to be able to correct them soon

+We have windows pe compiled specifically for the snapdragon 855, which means the 860 is supported, [it's also used on the mi pad 5](https://youtu.be/IKLjTv5ooZU)

 # Español